 We'll create a new 'Incident Manager' role to control the messages that are visible to the incident manager, and to restrict other users from having access to official major incident communications forms.

 Roles are accessed from the Admin tab, under the Permissions menu.
-If you can't see this menu item in xMatters, then you may need to ask your CSM or administrator to create the role for you.
+If you can't see this menu item in xMatters, then you may need to ask your administrator to create the role for you.

 To create a new role: